GladysAssistant/Gladys/README.md

  - **Authorized redirect URI**: http://localhost:1337/googleapi/create
 - Copy and paste *Client ID* and *Client secret* keys into `config/googleapis.js`

-You must allows the created project to access to your calendar, and your email.
+You must allow the created project to access to your calendar, and your emails.
 Your developper console must look like that :

 ![Alt](http://gladysproject.com/assets/images/presentation/api_authorization.png)